 How to do a Sales Forecast in Google Sheets

 While there are several sales forecast methods you can perform in Google Sheets, exponential smoothing is one of the most commonly used because of its flexibility and ease of calculation.
+Want to get started quickly?
+Check out our pre-built Google Sheets sales dashboards.

 Follow the steps below to conduct your first sales forecast in Google sheets using the exponential smoothing technique.